Sunday, 31 March 2019

 Plate 6aa (above): Ikom monoliths, Cross River State, Nigeria.
 Were these ape-men in the self-portraits, the authors of the monoliths that bear their images?
 Plate 6bb (right):

-Igbo Ukwu – Serpent bearing an EGG or a SEED in its mouth is in consonance with the claim by the Kings of Sumer that their Land is “Edin Land”, for it can only be an allusion to the Serpent of the Garden of Eden who gave Eve the SEED she ate to bring about the birth of humans (Homo Sapiens).
+Igbo Ukwu – Serpent bearing an EGG or a SEED in its mouth aligns with the claim by the Kings of Sumer that their Land is “Edin Land”, for it can only be an allusion to the Serpent of the Garden of Eden who gave Eve the SEED she ate to bring about the birth of humans (Homo Sapiens).

 This seal in Igbo Ukwu simply implies that the Agade civilization was an offshoot of Adamites of Eden, with the cooperation of the Adite Ape-men of plate 6aa.